Tutorial: Configure BlueJeans for automatic user provisioning

 To add BlueJeans from the Azure AD application gallery, perform the following steps:

-In the Azure portal, on the left navigation panel, click on the Azure Active Directory icon.
+In the Azure portal, in the left navigation panel, select Azure Active Directory.

-To add BlueJeans, click the New application button on the top of the dialog.
+To add a new application, select the New application button at the top of the pane.

-In the results panel, select BlueJeans, and then click the Add button to add BlueJeans to your list of SaaS applications.
+In the search box, enter BlueJeans, select BlueJeans in the results panel, and then select the Add button to add the application.

 Assigning users to BlueJeans